Are you running the company Instagram account and struggling to find ideas for new posts?

 Today, we know the reason why.

-There are 400 million active users of Stories per day.
+There are 500+ million active users of Stories per day.
 Despite the popularity of Snapchat, there weren’t many who would have foreseen the fast growth at the time of the launch.
-Now, with the copy of selfie filters back in 2017, the platform has grown twice the size of Snapchat.
+With the copy of selfie filters back in 2017, the platform has grown multiple times the size of Snapchat.

 2. Brands collaborate with micro-influencers to increase reach